Karlyweatherstein/note-taker/README.md

 - WHEN I click on the Write icon in the navigation at the top of the page THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column

+## Future developments

+- The routes to the api currently work and you can add data to the JSON file.
+However, it is not being read and posted to the page.

 ![Mockup](./images/note-taker-mockup.jpg)

 ## Installation